jdmonin/JSettlers2/doc/Readme.developer.md

 `SOCDisplaylessPlayerClient`, `SOCRobotClient`,
 `soc.server.genericServer.Server`, and `SOCServer`.

+Unit tests and extraTests check consistency of core game action message sequences, and informally document examples of those expected sequences.
+See `src/test/java/soctest/server/TestRecorder.java` and
+`src/extraTest/java/soctest/server/TestActionsMessages.java`.
+Those classes also show how you can start up a SOCServer and non-GUI clients and connect and control them as needed.

 The experimental `v3` branch replaces the homegrown SOCMessage protocol with Protobuf, optionally encapsulated in JSON over HTTP.
 Proof-of-concept bots are included.
 To write bots or clients using those well-known protocols,